 3. Refurbished ATM Replacement Parts

 Refurbished OEM parts are another interesting option for ATM replacement parts.
-They sport the manufacturing tolerances and specification of new OEM parts, but they’re much cheaper, like off-brand parts.
+They sport the manufacturing tolerances and specifications of new OEM parts, but they’re much cheaper, like off-brand parts.

 The risks of buying refurbished ATM replacement parts are varied.
 Here’s why:

 The refurbishment process varies depending on who’s refurbishing them.
-If you buy from a reputable vendor such as Tellerex who refurbishes OEM replacement parts, they’ll make sure that part works as good as new (but at a fraction of the price).
+If you buy from a reputable vendor such as Tellerex that refurbishes OEM replacement parts, they’ll make sure that part works as well as new (but at a fraction of the price).
 If you buy from a vendor who refurbishes off-brand parts as well, you may not know what you’re getting.

 Ultimately, any of the three options could work well for your financial institution.
 New OEM parts will be high quality, but expensive.
 Off-brand parts may be cheaper, but don’t have the same quality guarantee.
 Refurbished ATM replacement parts could get you new OEM quality at a fraction of the price.